arthurlaquieze/OBD/src/docs/1_3_docker_tp.md

 * Go to container registry https://console.cloud.google.com/gcr, you should see your docker image :)

-## 5. Data Science Standardized Environment and mounting volumes
+## 5. Bonus - Data Science Standardized Environment and mounting volumes

+Note : This may not run in your native github codespace due to the storage available.
+If you encounter a storage error, run `docker system prune` to cleanup everything

 ### 5.1 Intro